 AAdvantage has changed significantly in recent years.
 Most notably it has switched to a revenue based mileage and status earning system.
 Whilst this has hurt some flyers (most notably those using lower priced tickets with American), similar changes have been made with all US legacy carriers.
 It is now the new norm – and there is still good value there – you just need to understand the system!

 As with all airlines, signing up for an AAdvantage account is free.
 The introductory basic membership offers few real benefits though, just the ability to start earning miles and status!

-Earning Status with American Airlines
+Earning status with American Airlines

-The AAdvantage program offers 5 increasing membership levels – Basic, Gold, Platinum, Platinum Pro and Executive Platinum.
+The AAdvantage program offers five increasing membership levels – Basic, Gold, Platinum, Platinum Pro and Executive Platinum.
 A member’s status is determined based on their flying and spend with American and partners over the course of a calendar year.
 This is measured in three ways: